 Accounting, broadly considered, is the system of measuring, recording, and reporting economic events based on the accounting equation: Assets = Liabilities + Equity (also stated as: Assets - Liabilities = Equity).

-Scout Manager uses a self-balancing accounting method consisting of two-sided transactions that record where your money comes from and where it goes to.
-This is in contrast to single-entry accounting such as your personal checkbook – money simply enters stage right (when you deposit a paycheck) and exits stage left (when you write a check for groceries).
+Single-entry accounting is similar to a personal checkbook – money simply enters stage right (when you deposit a paycheck) and exits stage left (when you write a check for groceries).

-We never want money to simply appear; it should be transferred from a source account to a destination account.
-For instance, you might buy awards from your checking account (Asset); the payment withdrawal should also be entered in your Awards expense account (Expense).
+You should never want money to simply appear; it should be transferred from a source account to a destination account.
+For instance, you might buy awards from your checking account (Asset); the payment withdrawal could be entered as an Awards expense account (Expense).
 This allows you to track exactly where, how and when your finances are being used.

 The transactions are recorded as negative and/or positive entries.
-Deposits create positive entries in asset and revenue accounts.
-Withdrawals create negative entries in asset and expense accounts.
-Transfers creates negative entry in one account and a positive entry in another.
+Deposits create positive entries accounts.
+Withdrawals create negative entries in accounts.
+Transfers creates a negative entry in one account and a positive entry in another.

 Net Assets (or Equity) – is what remains of your Assets after deducting your Liabilities.
 If you have $100 in Assets and $25 in Liabilities, your Net Assets (Equity) would be $75.